mhmetglrq/flutter_Todo_App/README.md

 ![Screen Shot](images/feature_img.png)

-A news application developed using Flutter.
+A todo application developed using Flutter.
 Application follows the Clean Architecture principles and it coding with the Riverpod state management.

 ## Built With